-The Seacare Authority continues to support injured workers in the shipping and offshore industry, a hazardous industry involving complex operational and safety challenges, including the ongoing impacts of COVID-19.
+The Seacare Authority continues to support injured workers in the shipping and offshore industry, a hazardous industry involving complex operational and safety challenges.

-The actual and impending withdrawal of most insurers from the Seafarers Act, and the very limited involvement of remaining insurers, is a critical issue for the scheme.
-The Seafarers Safety Net Fund (Fund) and employers under the scheme are required to be covered by compliant insurance policies - the absence of an available market, however, will leave employers with no option but to seek an exemption from the Seafarers Act and shift to state and territory arrangements where appropriate.
+The withdrawal of most insurers from the Seafarers Act, and the very limited involvement of remaining insurers, is a critical issue for the scheme.
+The Seafarers Safety Net Fund (Fund) and employers under the scheme are required to be covered by compliant insurance policies - the absence of an available market, however, leaves employers with no option but to seek an exemption from the Seafarers Act and shift to state and territory arrangements where appropriate.